Mexico says Spanish diplomats' cars blocked by Bolivia at La Paz embassy

 Two Spanish diplomats were about to leave the Mexican ambassador’s residence when they were told their cars had been detained some minutes away and would not be allowed to re-enter the compound, Mexico’s foreign ministry said in a statement.

-Mexico says Bolivian authorities have harassed and intimidated its diplomatic staff in a row centering on the Mexican government’s decision to grant asylum to nine people, now housed in Mexico’s diplomatic facilities in La Paz, who are wanted by Bolivia’s new conservative administration.
+Mexico says Bolivian authorities have harassed and intimidated its diplomatic staff in a row centering on the Mexican government’s decision to grant asylum to nine people, now housed in its diplomatic facilities in La Paz.
+Some of them are wanted by Bolivia’s new conservative administration.

 Interim Bolivian President Jeanine Añez took power last month when long-serving socialist leader Evo Morales resigned and fled to Mexico City after a presidential election that the Organization of American States said was rigged in his favor.